wandb/docs/docs/guides/launch/job-inputs.md

 # Manage job inputs

 The core experience of Launch is easily experimenting with different job inputs like hyperparameters and datasets, and routing these jobs to appropriate hardware.
 Once a job is created, users beyond the original author can adjust these inputs via the W&B GUI or CLI.
 For information on how job inputs can be set when launching from the CLI or UI, see the [Enqueue jobs](./add-job-to-queue.md) guide.

-This section describes how to programatically control the inputs that can be tweaked for a job.
+This section describes how to programmatically control the inputs that can be tweaked for a job.

 By default, W&B jobs capture the entire Run.config as the inputs to a job, but the Launch SDK provides a function to control select keys in the run config or to specify JSON or YAML files as inputs.